Armstrong Siddeley Serval

 The Armstrong Siddeley Serval was a British ten-cylinder aero engine developed by Armstrong Siddeley in the late 1920s.
 Following company tradition, the engine was named for the serval.

 Design and development

 The Serval was a ten-cylinder, double-row, air-cooled radial piston engine.
-It was developed from the Armstrong Siddeley Mongoose and was, more or less, two Mongooses built around a single crankcase.
-In fact, it first appeared as the Double Mongoose in May 1928.
+It was developed from the Armstrong Siddeley Mongoose and was, more or less, two Mongooses built around a single crankcase; indeed it first appeared as the Double Mongoose in May 1928.

 Built in several variants, power output was about 340 hp (254 kW).